aurelia/aurelia/docs/user-docs/developer-guides/migrating-to-aurelia-2/README.md

 Parent container and resources can be specified through this config.

+### View model ref binding (view-model.ref="...")

+In v2, in order to get a reference to the underlying component view model, use `component.ref` instead of view-model.ref This is to make terminologies consistent as we are moving towards component oriented terms.

 ### Call binding (some-prop.call="...")

 The call binding no longer assigns properties of the first argument pass to the call to the calling override context.
 This is unreasonably dynamic and could result in hard-to-understand templates.